ECronin1973/Applied_Statistics_MyWork/README.md

  https://www.datacamp.com/tutorial/anova-test

- Effect Sizes were examined as it is a crucial metric in statistical analysis that measures the magnitude of the difference between groups.
+ Effect Sizes was examined as it is a crucial metric in statistical analysis that measures the magnitude of the difference between groups.
 Unlike p-values, which only tell us whether a difference exists, effect size quantifies the size of that difference, providing more context on the practical significance of the findings.
 Effect size helps in understanding how large or small the observed effect is, beyond just knowing that it is statistically significant.
 Effect size complements p-values by providing additional information, helping in understanding the strength and importance of the findings.

  ### Types of Effect Size

- Two effect's were relevant to this project.
-Cohen's d Effect is relevant to the t-test, Eta Squared (η²) Effect is relevant to ANOVA test.
+ According to [Statology.org](https://www.statology.org/understanding-anova-when-and-how-to-use-it-in-your-research/) two effect's are relevant to this project.
+Cohen's d Effect was relevant to the t-test, Eta Squared (η²) Effect was relevant to ANOVA test.

  ### Cohen's d Effect

  https://www.statology.org/interpret-cohens-d/

  Cohen's d is a measure of effect size used to indicate the standardized difference between two means.
 It is calculated as the difference between two means divided by the pooled standard deviation.
-Cohen's d values can be interpreted as follows:
- - Small effect: d = 0.2
- - Medium effect: d = 0.5
- - Large effect: d = 0.8
+In this case, the negative value of -1.346156991832617 suggests that the mean weight of plants in one treatment group is significantly lower than the mean weight in the other group.
+The magnitude of this value indicates a large effect size, meaning there is a substantial difference between the two groups.

  ### Eta Squared (η²) Effect

  https://www.statology.org/eta-squared/

  Eta squared is used in the context of ANOVA to measure the proportion of total variance that is attributed to an effect.
 It ranges from 0 to 1, with higher values indicating a larger effect size.
-Eta squared can be interpreted as follows:
- - Small effect: η² = 0.01
- - Medium effect: η² = 0.06
- - Large effect: η² = 0.14
+An η² value of 0.2641482968321197 means that approximately 26.4% of the total variance in plant weights is due to the differences between the treatment groups.
+This indicates a large effect size, suggesting that the treatment groups have a significant impact on plant weights.

  ### Applying Effect Size to t-test and ANOVA test results

- In the context of the PlantGrowth dataset, calculating the effect size can provide additional insights into the differences between treatment groups.
-When comparing the two treatment groups (trt1 and trt2) using a t-test, Cohen's d is calculated to measure the effect size.
-In this project, the mean weight of trt1 is 4.661 and the mean weight of trt2 is 5.526, and the pooled standard deviation is 0.5, Cohen's d can be calculated as 0.865.
-A Cohen's d of 0.865 indicates a large effect size, suggesting a substantial difference between the two treatment groups.

- In the ANOVA test, eta squared (η²) can be calculated to measure the effect size.
-This helps determine the proportion of total variance in plant weights that is attributed to the treatment groups (ctrl, trt1, and trt2).
-In this test, the sum of squares between groups (SSB) is 15.82 and the total sum of squares (SST) is 62.03, eta squared can be calculated as 0.255.
-An eta squared of 0.255 indicates a large effect size, suggesting that a significant portion of the variance in plant weights is due to the treatment groups.

- The effect size will be referenced in the conclusion as it provides a more comprehensive interpretation of the results, highlighting not only whether the differences are statistically significant but also how meaningful they are in practical terms.

-  ## t-test Explained

-  A t-test was performed to determine if there is a significant difference between the two treatment groups (trt1 and trt2).
-The following values were extracted from running the code:

-  **t-statistic value -3.0100985421243616**

- - The t-statistic measures the size of the difference relative to the variation in the sample data.
-It represents the standardized difference between the means of the two groups (trt1 and trt2).
-Here’s what this value means:
- - A negative t-statistic indicates that the mean of the first group (trt1) is less than the mean of the second group (trt2).
- - The magnitude of the t-statistic (-3.01 in this case) indicates how many standard deviations the means are apart.
-A value of -3.01 suggests that the means are about 3 standard deviations apart, which is quite substantial.

-  **p-value: 0.0075184261182198574**

- - The p-value helps determine the significance of these results.
-Here’s what it means:
- - The p-value represents the probability of obtaining test results at least as extreme as the observed results, under the null hypothesis (which assumes that there is no difference between the group means).
- - A p-value of 0.0075 is less than the common significance threshold of 0.05, indicating strong evidence against the null hypothesis.

- ## ANOVA test Explained

- ANOVA test was performed to determine if there is a significant difference between the three treatment groups (ctrl, trt1, and trt2).
-The result of the test was:

- **ANOVA F-statistic: 4.846087862380136**

- - The F-statistic is a ratio of the variance between the group means to the variance within the groups.
-A higher F-statistic indicates a greater degree of difference between the group means relative to the variability within the groups.
- - In this case, the F-statistic is 4.846, which suggests that there is a noticeable difference between the means of the three treatment groups (ctrl, trt1, and trt2).

- **ANOVA p-value: 0.0159099583256229**

- - The p-value indicates the probability of observing the data, or something more extreme, if the null hypothesis is true.
-The null hypothesis in ANOVA is that there are no differences between the group means.
- - A p-value of 0.0159 is less than the common significance level of 0.05.
-This means that there is less than a 1.59% chance that the observed differences between the group means occurred by random chance.
- -  Since the p-value is less than 0.05, we reject the null hypothesis and conclude that there is a statistically significant difference between the means of the three treatment groups.

- ## Results

-  - The t-test between trt1 and trt2 showed the p-value is less than 0.05, so we reject the null hypothesis.
-This means that there is a statistically significant difference between the means of the two treatment groups (trt1 and trt2).
- - The ANOVA between ctrl, trt1, and trt2 showed that there is a significant difference in plant weights between at least two of the treatment groups (ctrl, trt1, and trt2).
-This suggests that the treatment applied to the plants has a measurable effect on their weights.
-The differences can be visually observed in the scatter plot.
+ In the context of the PlantGrowth dataset, the ANOVA results indicate that there are significant differences between the treatment groups, and the effect sizes (Cohen's d and eta squared) suggest that these differences are substantial.
+This means that the treatment groups have a significant impact on the plant weights, and the differences are not just statistically significant but also practically meaningful.

  ## Conclusion

  __Type I errors:__